The girls decide that they need to earn extra money, and not exactly in a way that their foster parents or Neal would approve.

 “We can’t afford everything you girls want… money doesn’t grow on trees, ya know,” Peter said.
 “If you want new art supplies, you’ll have to earn it the old fashioned way: working for it.”

 Natalie groaned as Allie piped, “I wanna make money, too!
-I can walk Sachmo!”
+I can walk Satchmo!”
 If her sister could make money, why couldn’t she?
 She needed money to buy her daddy a present!

 Peter hesitated, but El interjected before he could speak, “Peter and I will discuss what chores you can do to earn an allowance.”